-September is the month that fruits and vegetables are the most bountiful.
-Farmers are harvesting all of the goodies from the crops and delivering them to the locations where they are used or sold, preparing for the down season and for the cold air that is slowly creeping in.
+September is when fruits and vegetables are the most bountiful.
+Farmers are harvesting all of the goodies from their crops and delivering them to stores and markets.
+They are also preparing for the down season and for the cold air that is slowly creeping in.

-The carbohydrates attained from the fruits and veggies would induce a blood sugar spike and, in response, insulin levels would rise in order to deliver the carbs as blood sugar to the brain, muscles and fat and, ultimately, boost hormone production.
+The carbohydrates attained from produce would induce a blood sugar spike and, in response, our insulin levels would rise in order to deliver the carbs as blood sugar to our brains, muscles, and fats, and, ultimately, boost hormone production.

-As the summer carb-loading peaks in September, the body becomes naturally insulin resistant—meaning the muscle cells cannot consume one more calorie of sugar.
-The excess sugar from the summer carbs, as a result of September’s insulin resistance, begins the storage of fat.
-(5)
+As summer carb-loading peaks in September, the body becomes naturally insulin resistant—meaning muscle cells cannot consume one more calorie of sugar.
+Excess sugar begins to store as fat.

 This storage of fat provides the insulation needed and energy reserves required for the winter-spring “famine” waiting around the corner.

-September is also mating month for most mammals.
-This allows for the babies to be born in early spring, giving them ample time to grow and gain some fat to endure the next fall and winter.
+For reasons related to energy storage, September is also mating month for most mammals.
+This allows for babies to be born in early summer, giving them ample time to grow and gain some fat to endure the next fall and winter.

-Melatonin, which connects us to the daily and seasonal cycles, regulates most of the hormones of the body, including the sex hormones.
-Having a baby in early spring required most mammals to mate in the summer and, most commonly, September.
+Melatonin, which connects us to the daily and seasonal cycles, regulates most of our hormones, including sex hormones.
+Having a baby in early summer requires most mammals to mate in late summer–most commonly in September.

-Melatonin is only produced at night, after the sun sets.
+Our bodies produce Melatonin at night, after the sun sets.
 As the sunlight lingers for longer during the summer, melatonin levels tend to be suppressed.
-We produce more melatonin in the winter, when the nights are longer.
+Meaning we produce more melatonin in the winter, when the nights are longer.

-For seasonal breeders, Sextember is the last chance to conceive before the surging melatonin levels block conception.
+For seasonal breeders, September is the last chance to conceive before the surging melatonin levels block conception.

-In nature, sex hormones rise when insulin rises, and blood sugars and insulin both surge in the summer/fall, when melatonin levels are still low.
+In nature, sex hormones rise when insulin rises, and blood sugars and insulin both surge in the summer and fall, when melatonin levels are still low.

-During these end-of-summer days, blood sugar, insulin levels, cortisol (stress hormones) and serotonin are surging as mammals prepare to fight for the right to reproduce.
+During these end-of-summer days, blood sugar, insulin levels, cortisol, serotonin, and sex hormones are surging as mammals prepare to fight for the right to reproduce.

-Serotonin thickens the blood for better clotting and constricts blood vessels, so if the mammal is injured during the rut, the body is literally ready for a fight.
-(1-8)
+Serotonin thickens the blood for better clotting and constricts blood vessels, so if mammals are injured during the rut, their bodies are literally ready for a fight.

-As serotonin rises, readying the animal for a fight in the rut, the reward hormone, dopamine, is on deck.
-As serotonin falls after sex, dopamine rises – reward and pleasure hormones surge.
+As serotonin falls after sex, dopamine rises and reward and pleasure hormones surge.

-Like a circadian symphony, Sextember is followed by a sinking sun, and longer nights.
+Like a circadian symphony, these changes in September are followed by less light and longer nights.
 Melatonin levels surge, and the thought of sex is replaced with the desire to sleep.
-(1-8)

-In the natural world, we would be gorging on carbs, getting ready to mate, store fat, reserve fuel, burn the excess fat and shift from being summer/fall carb-burners to winter/spring fat-burners.
-Clearly, we have evolved away from being seasonal breeders, but the seasonal hormonal shifts albeit not as pronounced as they may have been thousands of years ago are still present inside all of us.
+In the natural world, when September rolled around, we would be gorging on carbs, getting ready to mate, storing fat, and reserving fuel, Clearly, we have evolved away from being seasonal breeders, but the seasonal hormonal shifts, albeit not as pronounced as they may have been thousands of years ago, are still present inside all of us.

-This September, give yourself permission to eat fruit, veggies and grains—as long as you are willing to minimize these during the winter and spring.
+This September, give yourself permission go to bed early and eat fruits, veggies, and grains (if your digestion permits) (then minimize these during the winter and spring).